Balloon Twisting or Sculpture, Mass Releases, and Wildlife Safety

 Skilled artists prepare amazingly detailed and sometimes very large balloon sculptures for public displays.
 As they create their sculptures, the artists take into account how the sculptures will appear as the balloons gradually deflate.
 The changing appearance of a sculpture actually becomes part of the art.
 Balloon sculptures are also created as centerpieces for weddings, trade shows, and other special events.
 In these cases the emphasis is on attractiveness instead of entertainment.

 Balloon modelling has become a performance art.
-Modelling groups visit schools and perform in theaters.
+Modelling groups visit schools and perform in theatres.
 The creation of a sculpture made of balloons is also part of some clown and magic shows.
 In addition, balloons are being used to create buildings, furniture, costumes, and recreations of paintings, as shown in the video below.

 Natural Latex Balloons

 Modellers often prefer the properties of natural latex balloons to those of ones made from artificial materials.
-Balloons made of natural latex are often said to have another advantage compared to ones made of different materials: some bacteria can break the latex down.
-Ultraviolet light from the sun also helps to degrade the latex.
+Balloons made of natural latex are said to have another advantage compared to ones made of different materials: some bacteria can break the latex down.
+Ultraviolet light from the sun also helps to degrade the material.

 While natural latex does break down in the environment, the idea may be misleading with respect to balloons.
 The degradation process may take months or even years and may be slower in some environments than others.
-Additives to the latex such as plasticizers and artificial colors may not break down.
+Additives such as plasticizers and artificial colours may not break down.
 Though latex balloons are the best type for making sculptures, they should be disposed of carefully, as described in the list shown later in this article.

 Mass Balloon Releases During Special Events